GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ## Flexible reduction in matrix rows <a name="flexible_reduction_in_matrix_rows"></a>

-### Dense matrix
+Flexible reduction in matrix rows is a powerful tool for many different matrix operations.
+It is represented by the method `rowsReduction` (\ref TNL::Matrices::DenseMatrix::rowsReduction,

-Simillar operation to `forRows` is `rowsReduction` (\ref TNL::Matrices::DenseMatrix::rowsReduction) which performs given reduction in each matric row.
-For example, a matrix-vector product can be seen as a reduction of products of matrix elements and input vector in particular matrix rows.
+\ref TNL::Matrices::SparseMatrix::rowsReduction, \ref TNL::Matrices::TridiagonalMatrix::rowsReduction, \ref TNL::Matrices::MultidiagonalMatrix::rowsReduction, \ref TNL::Matrices::LambdaMatrix::rowsReduction) and similar to the method `forRows` it iterates over particular matrix rows.
+However, it performs *flexible paralell reduction* in addition.
+For example, the matrix-vector product can be seen as a reduction of products of matrix elements with the input vector in particular matrix rows.
 The first element of the result vector ios obtained as:

 \f[
 y_1 = a_{11} x_1 + a_{12} x_2 + \ldots + a_{1n} x_n = \sum_{j=1}^n a_{1j}x_j